chnm/thatcamp-org/wp-content/plugins/very-simple-contact-form/readme.txt

 = List form submissions in dashboard =
 Via Settings > VSCF you can activate the listing of form submissions in your dashboard.

-After activation you will notice a new (translated) menu item called "Submissions".
+After activation you will notice a new menu item called "Submissions".

 Plugin [Contact Form DB](https://github.com/mdsimpson/contact-form-7-to-database-extension/releases) is also supported.